 5. Give Them Music

 As I said, young adults love music.
 If he or she doesn’t have one, an iPod (tiny music player) is not cheap but will be used and appreciated for a long time.
 The iPod Nano is the deluxe version; the iPod shuffle, at about $60, is still great fun. iPods come in many colors and can be clipped to their clothing.

 If the teen already has an iPod, an iTunes gift card is useful so they can download new music (legally).

-Don’t forget to include some earbuds or headphones with your music player, to get the sound to his or her ear (and not yours, if he or she is still living with you).
-Skullcandy is a beloved brand and makes the pocket-sized Earbuds; they also make inexpensive over-the-ear which get good reviews and shut out the boring sounds of reality. headphones
+Don’t forget to include some earbuds or headphones with your music player to get the sound to their ear (and not yours, if they are still living with you).
+Skullcandy is a beloved brand and makes pocket-sized earbuds.
+They also make inexpensive over-the-ear headphones which get good reviews and shut out the boring sounds of reality.

 6. Give Them a Camera